 Black Pearl.

-And it's Newport.
+And that's Newport.

-Show I love the Black Pearl.
+Sean loves the Black Pearl.

 What do you order at the Black Pearl?

-New England clam chowder.
+New England Clam Chowder.

 You have the Rhode Island accent.